laberning/openrowingmonitor/docs/Engine_Validation.md

 | 0.84 | 5 | -1.09% | -0.25% | 1.70% | 0.3745 | 1 | 90.49% | 21 |
 | 0.84 | 6 | -1.05% | -0.25% | 1.70% | 0.3603 | 1 | 90.49% | 21 |

 Based on this, we conclude that the ORM2f algorithm combined with the requirement that r<sup>2</sup> needs to be above 0.84, with a running average of 6 strokes would produce the best results.
 Increasing the running average further might further improve the stability of the dragfactor, but this hasn't been applied in this test due to practical limitations.
+We do note that Concept2 seems to have used a smoothing of around 15 strokes in the PM2, and later moved to not use any smoothing at all (as suggested by [[19]](#19))).
+We maintain the running average of 6 as we fear instability in readings might hurt further analysis.
+At a later stage, we can validate the effects of setting DragfactorSmoothing to 1 on the real-life results.

 Applying these settings to the sessions, leads to the following (simulated) results:

 | Test | Strokes | PM5 Min Drag | PM5 Modus Drag | PM5 Max Drag | ORM2f Min Drag | ORM2f Avg.
 Drag | ORM2f Max Drag | ORM2f Drag SD | Stroke with first valid Dragfactor | Percentage strokes with valid dragfactors |
 | :-: | --: | --: |--: | --: | --: | --: | --: | --: | --: | --: |